 Texas Medical Association (TMA) physician members have overwhelmingly indicated to us they need help when it comes to health information technology.
 They specifically want help with electronic health record (EHR) selection.

 TMA has worked diligently with EHR vendors that have a strong presence in the Texas market to bring member physicians an EHR comparison tool of those vendor products.
 The TMA Council on Practice Management Services and ad hoc Committee on Health Information Technology felt that a comparison tool would best serve TMA members.
 Please note: No EHR vendors are endorsed by the Texas Medical Association.
-TMA invited the top 9 vendors as self-reported by Texas physicians and EHR vendors.
+TMA invited the top 8 vendors (vendors with at least 3% market-share in Texas) as self-reported by Texas physicians and EHR vendors.
 Not all vendors chose to participate.
 Our goal is to help members in their efforts to choose the appropriate EHR for their practice.
 In addition, the tool is intended to help our physicians learn what questions to ask when selecting an EHR.

 The information provided is based upon self-reported answers submitted by the EHR vendors.
 TMA will work with the vendors to update the information as needed.
 Please note: The prices provided are simply ranges for those products and they do not necessarily reflect actual final cost.